Kitware/SMTK/smtk/mesh/Tasks.md

 1. Able to associate model cursors / uuids to mesh elements, which can be:
   a.
 Cell
   b.
-Point
+Mesh
   c.
-Mesh
+Collection
   d.
-Collection
-  e.
 Set of Cell's, Point's, Mesh's

 2. Query given a model cursor find what are the associated types: